VNWiki/Hugo-VNWiki/content/all-platforms/visual-novel-compatibility-list.md

 | Moshimo Ashita ga Hare Naraba                             | ✅      | ❓  | ✅    | ✅         |                       | wmp11           | Lutris 7.2                  | Notes 18, 44            |
 | Geminism                                                  | ✅      | ❓  | ✅    | ✅         | Unity                 | any             | Lutris GE Proton 8.23       |                         |

+If you are experiencing font issues, be sure to install the Windows Japanese Fonts.
+Common examples are MS Gothic, Mincho, etc.

 ## Notes

 1. Disable `Esync`